-- Chattenden Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using Chattenden Primary School provided or approved communication channels; for example, Chattenden Primary School parent mail - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL.

-- Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with this and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Policy - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-Chattenden Primary School will be informed of who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parental controls are implemented at home.
+- St. Michael's RC Primary School and Nursery will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using St. Michael's RC Primary School and Nursery provided or approved communication channels; Jotter, Microsoft Teams, Office 365 and Arbor. - o Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy/remote learning policy/code of conduct and Acceptable Use Policies. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with this and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP). - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+St. Michael's RC Primary School and Nursery will be informed of who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parental controls are implemented at home.